Pests

 Symptoms

-• Small brown or tan bumps riding the woody stem where each palmate leaf cluster branches off — the bark texture there makes them easy to overlook
+• Small brown or tan bumps riding the woody stem right where each palmate leaf cluster branches off — the bark texture there makes them genuinely easy to overlook on a casual glance

-• A sticky sheen collecting on the lower leaflets of each umbrella-shaped cluster, since honeydew rains down from scale feeding on the stems above
+• A sticky sheen collecting on the lower leaflets of a cluster, since honeydew rains down from scale feeding on the stem sections above

-• One or two leaflets in a cluster yellowing and dropping while its neighbors in the same cluster stay green
+• One or two leaflets within a cluster yellowing and dropping while their immediate neighbors on the same leaf stay green — scale damage is often localized enough to affect one leaflet without the whole leaf failing

-• Ants tracking up and down the woody trunk, farming the scale for honeydew
+• Ants tracking steadily up and down a woody trunk, effectively farming the scale colony for its honeydew and sometimes driving off predatory insects that would otherwise help control the population

 Causes